szilvia-csernus/thorin-flask-app/README.md

+This basic Flask project was created by following [Tim Nelson](https://github.com/TravelTimN)'s walktrough tutorial by [Code Institute](www.codeinstitute.net).

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-Welcome,

-This is the Code Institute student template for Codeanywhere.
-We have preinstalled all of the tools you need to get started.
-It's perfectly ok to use this template as the basis for your project submissions.

-You can safely delete this README.md file, or change it for your own project.
-Please do read it at least once, though!
-It contains some important information about Codeanywhere and the extensions we use.
-Some of this information has been updated since the video content was created.
-The last update to this file was: **March 3rd, 2023**
+This project is incorporating Code Institute's template for Codeanywhere.
+The template's last update was: **March 3rd, 2023**

 ## Codeanywhere Reminders

 To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere, in the terminal, type:

-`python3 -m http.server`

-A button should appear to click: _Open Preview_ or _Open Browser_.

-To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere with no-cache, you can use this alias for `python3 -m http.server`.

-`http_server`

 To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.